tubaman48/CI-MS1-local-wind-groups/README.md

 - ### Initial Existing Features

 > - Designed with HTML5, CSS3 and Bootstrap.
-> - Site made up 5 fixed pages (the Landing Page plus 4 listing pages - one for each category) plus one modal page for users to propose maintenance to directory entries.
+> - Site made up of 2 fixed pages (the Landing Page which now incorporates the listings plus a separate page for users to propose maintenance to directory entries).
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
 > - Fixed footer allows the user quick accessibility to social media links.
 > - Fixed, stacked images for mobile views.